 m7b5 (m7-5) chords

-The easiest way to play these chords are by the movable shape presented in the diagrams below (Am7b5 is partly an exception, with two open strings).
+The easiest way to play these chords is by using the movable shape presented in the diagrams below (Am7b5 is partly an exception, with two open strings).

 Cm7b5